jackjliew/ai-openscale/getting-started.md

 1. Set the accuracy alert threshold to 90% and click **Next**.

-1. On the next screen, use the sliders to adjust the minimum sample size to 10.
-Set the maximum sample size to 10000, then click  **Next**.
+1. On the next screen, use the slider to adjust the minimum sample size to 10, then click  **Next**.

     For this tutorial, the minimum sample size has been set to 10.
 Normally, a larger sample size is recommended to ensure the sample size is not too small, which would skew the results.
     {: note}

+1. For the maximum sample size, use 10000.
+Click **Next**.

 1. Review your choices and click **Save**.